-Future character zones map and tables.
-The character zones adopted in the Preferred Plan Direction will set a vision for each distinct district within the Station Area; they will set the "guideposts" for what the future development regulations and implementation of community benefits strategies should achieve.
+• Future character zones map and tables.
+The character zones adopted in the Preferred Plan Direction set a vision for each distinct district within the Station Area; they set the "guideposts" for what the future development regulations and implementation of community benefits strategies should achieve.

-The draft Preferred Plan Direction proposes five distinct character districts, shown in the following figure and described below.
+The Preferred Plan Direction adopted five distinct character districts, shown in the following figure and described in Attachment 1.